libmanuk/BatchBashReplacer/README.md

 # BluntBashReplacer
-Simple shell program that can be used as a model for building batch replacements within a file.
+Simple shell program that can be used to perform batch replacements within a file.

 ## What does this program do?